 Pedro found his emergency kit and added some fresh snacks and drinking water.
 Using his map of the city, Pedro reviewed the routes he had planned to get to higher ground.

 Later that day, the news announcer said the flood watch had been canceled.
 "Phew!
-I didn't have to evacuate this time, but I'm so glad I learned how to be prepared just in case!" said Pedro.
+I didn't have to evacuate this time, but I'm so glad I learned how to help stay safe!" said Pedro.